Classic Green Bean Casserole Lightened Up – A healthy twist on the traditional holiday favorite.

-This dish can be easily made into a healthy version by making your own homemade mushroom sauce and topping the casserole with balsamic onions and whole wheat bread crumbs.
-I have even included dairy free and gluten free options to satisfy everyone!
+Several years ago, I decided to give this recipe a makeover by preparing my own mushroom sauce and topping the casserole with balsamic onions and whole wheat bread crumbs.
+It’s still as tasty and I have even included dairy free and gluten free options to satisfy everyone!

 - 1 tablespoon olive oil

 - 2 tablespoons whole wheat bread crumbs or crumbled almonds

 - 1 cup organic or homemade vegetable broth

 - 1 tablespoon whole wheat flour or arrowroot

 - 1 teaspoon Tamari sauce

 - For the onions

 - 1 tablespoon organic butter

 - ½ tablespoon balsamic vinegar